WHY THE NEED?

 The second half of the programme is devoted to applying these lessons back to the organisation with a prearranged challenge.

-And it won’t be just this one-off challenge which gets solved, stronger collaboration will be the norm, further busting perceived silos and tackling other ongoing concerns.
+And it won’t be just this one-off challenge that gets solved, stronger collaboration will be the norm, further busting perceived silos and tackling other ongoing concerns.

 DISTINGUISHING FEATURES AND BENEFITs